Hawaii Five-0 (2010 TV series): McGarrett's car

+There were actually three cars used by Steve McGarrett for the show.

-The car driven by the original Steve McGarrett in Hawaii Five-O is a 1974 Mercury Marquis.
+The first car driven by the original Steve McGarrett in Hawaii Five-O was a 1967 Mercury Marquis 2-door, for stock footage for the pilot.

+The main car used once the regular 1968 season began, was the beautiful 4-door ‘68 Mercury Park Lane Brougham.
+It was used through the end of the ‘73 season.

+The last car used, was a 1974 Mercury Marquis 4-door hardtop.
 The car has belonged to stuntman John Nordlum since the original series ended.
 Nordlum has let the car be used in the new series, where it is said to have belonged to Steve McGarrett's father John.
 The license plate is still F6-3958.

 Broadcast and release

 The series premiered in the United States on CBS on September 20, 2010, exactly 42 years after the premiere of the original series.
 Canada's Global TV and NTV premiered the show at the same time as the United States premiere.
 Hawaii Five-0 has been syndicated for broadcast in several countries worldwide, including Australia, the United Kingdom, New Zealand and South Africa.
 In Poland, the series is premiered on Telewizja Polsat and TV4 on January 3, 2015 with Polish title "Hawaje 5-0".